kapydev/ezbackend/packages/docs/docs/tutorial-basics/create-a-route.md

 ```

 So creating and api route is as simple as creating the route with fastify.
-For additional details creating a router with fastify click [here](https://www.fastify.io/docs/latest/Routes/)
+For additional details creating a route with fastify click [here](https://www.fastify.io/docs/latest/Routes/)

 ## Putting it together